learn-co-curriculum/sql-grouping-and-sorting-readme/README.md

 ```

 Note that `ORDER BY()` will automatically sort the returned values in
 ascending order so the use of the `ASC` keyword is optional.
-However,
+If we want
-if we want to sort in descending order instead we need to use
-the `DESC` keyword.
+to sort in descending order instead, we need to use the `DESC` keyword.

 #### Exercise